wombleton/gitlaw-nz/acts/A/Airport Authorities Act 1966.md

     (3) A Minister may at any time or times, by written notice to an airport company authorise, on such terms and conditions as are specified in the notice, such person as the Minister thinks fit to act as the Minister's representative at any or all of the meetings of shareholders of the airport company or of any class of such shareholders, and any person so authorised shall be entitled to exercise the same powers on behalf of the Minister as the Minister could exercise if present in person at the meeting or meetings.

-    Section 3AA: inserted, on 10 August 1992, by [section 39][45] of the Civil Aviation Amendment Act 1992 (1992 No 75).
+    Section 3AA: inserted, on 10 August 1992, by [section 39][46] of the Civil Aviation Amendment Act 1992 (1992 No 75).

-    Section 3AA(1): replaced, on 1 February 1998, by [section 3][47] of the Airport Authorities Amendment Act 1996 (1996 No 93).
+    Section 3AA(1): replaced, on 1 February 1998, by [section 3][48] of the Airport Authorities Amendment Act 1996 (1996 No 93).

 ##### 3B Accounts and annual report

 *   \[Repealed\]

-    Section 3B: repealed, on 1 July 2000, by [section 5][48] of the Airport Authorities Amendment Act 1996 (1996 No 93).
+    Section 3B: repealed, on 1 July 2000, by [section 5][49] of the Airport Authorities Amendment Act 1996 (1996 No 93).

 ##### 3BA Airport companies to disclose aircraft related charges

 *   Every airport company shall, whenever requested to do so by any person, disclose to that person the current aircraft related charges (including landing charges) fixed by the company.

-    Section 3BA: inserted, on 1 September 1990, by [section 101(3)][49] of the Civil Aviation Act 1990 (1990 No 98).
+    Section 3BA: inserted, on 1 September 1990, by [section 101(3)][50] of the Civil Aviation Act 1990 (1990 No 98).

-##### 3C Powers of airport companies under Companies Acts not affected
+##### 3C Powers of airport companies under Companies Act 1993 not affected

-*   Except as provided in [section 3BA][9], nothing in this Act shall be construed as limiting or affecting the powers, rights, authorities, duties, and obligations that an airport company has under the Companies Act 1955 or the [Companies Act 1993][28].
+*   Except as provided in [section 3BA][9], nothing in this Act shall be construed as limiting or affecting the powers, rights, authorities, duties, and obligations that an airport company has under the [Companies Act 1993][28].

     Section 3C: replaced, on 1 July 1994, by [section 2][33] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 3C heading: amended, on 5 December 2013, by [section 14][34] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 3C: amended, on 5 December 2013, by [section 14][34] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 3C: amended, on 1 July 2000, by [section 6][50] of the Airport Authorities Amendment Act 1996 (1996 No 93).
+    Section 3C: amended, on 1 July 2000, by [section 6][51] of the Airport Authorities Amendment Act 1996 (1996 No 93).

 ##### 3CA Application of Companies Act 1955 to airport companies

-*   (1) Notwithstanding the Companies Act 1955, but subject to subsection (3), an airport company may be reconstituted as if the reference to the figure ""7"" in section 13(1) of the Companies Act 1955 were a reference to the figure ""2"".

-    (2) In the application of the Companies Act 1955 to an airport company, the following provisions of the Companies Act 1955 shall, subject to subsection (3), be construed as if references therein to 7 members were references to 2 members:

-    *   (a) section 41, as to carrying on business when the number of members is reduced below a legal minimum:

-    *   (b) section 211(4)(c), as to the appointment of a liquidator by the court when, in the case of a company that is not a private company, the number of members is reduced below the legal minimum.

-    *   (c) \[Repealed\]
+*   \[Repealed\]

-    (3) Subsections (1) and (2) shall have effect only if all equity securities in the airport company are held by---

-    *   (a) a Minister of the Crown or his or her nominee; or

-    *   (b) a local authority or its nominee; or

-    *   (c) any combination of persons referred to in paragraphs (a) and (b),---

-    and shall cease to have effect upon the transfer of any equity securities in the airport company to any other person.

-    Section 3CA: inserted, on 10 August 1992, by [section 39][45] of the Civil Aviation Amendment Act 1992 (1992 No 75).
+    Section 3CA: repealed, on 5 December 2013, by [section 14][34] of the Companies Amendment Act 2013 (2013 No 111).

-    Section 3CA(1): amended, on 1 July 1994, by [section 2][33] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Section 3CA(2)(b): replaced, on 1 July 1994, by [section 2][33] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Section 3CA(2)(c): repealed, on 1 July 1994, by [section 2][33] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Section 3CA(3)(b): replaced, on 1 July 2003, by [section 262][34] of the Local Government Act 2002 (2002 No 84).

 ##### 3D Airports operated by airport authorities which are not local authorities to be public works, etc